 You should enjoy working for a living — whether you are employed at a company or operate your own business.
 You should not have to deal with politics and allow a hierarchy to dictate your happiness — or lack thereof.
 You earned that upgrade by traveling on your own time for company business — even if the company paid for your travel.

-There are those who are of the mindset that because the company paid for your travel, they get to dictate how you travel.
-That is true to a point: I can understand why a company would purchase a seat in the economy class cabin instead of the premium class cabin to save money; although there are companies which will approve the purchase of a seat in the premium class cabin when minimum standards of its travel policies are met in order to ensure that the value of the productivity of employees exceeds the cost of the upgraded travel.
+Some people are of the mindset that because the company paid for your travel, they get to dictate how you travel.
+That is true to a point: I can understand why a company would purchase a seat in the economy class cabin instead of the premium class cabin to save money; although some companies will approve the purchase of a seat in the premium class cabin when minimum standards of its travel policies are met in order to ensure that the value of the productivity of employees exceeds the cost of the upgraded travel.
 That concept is known as a return on investment.

 However, if you earned elite level status as a result of the frequency of travel to which you had already committed and endured — and that upgrade did not cost a penny to the company — then you should not be denied that upgrade, in my opinion.
 If your boss wants that upgrade so badly, he or she can pay for it out of his or her pocket if the company will not approve the expense.